mdrijwan/cv-api/readme.md

 # CV-Api
-A sample app that demonstrates a restful API with CRUD Operations to response with `JSON` format
+A sample app that demonstrates a restful API with CRUD operations to response with `JSON` format

 **Tasks**
 - 1 )